-Passports, postage stamps, revenue stamps and certificate stamps, and others The Bureau is dedicated to the reliable manufacturing of passports, postage stamps, revenue stamps, and certificate stamps, all of which demand a high level of counterfeit resistance.
+Securities and others (passports, postage stamps, revenue stamps and certificate stamps) Official Gazette, statute books, documents on budgets and settlement accounts, and others The Bureau is dedicated to the reliable manufacturing of passports, postage stamps, revenue stamps, and certificate stamps, all of which demand a high level of counterfeit resistance.
 This is achieved through a stringent manufacturing control system.
+We actively engage in the editing, printing, distribution via the Internet, and dissemination of the Official Gazette.
+Additionally, we provide public-oriented products such as statute books and documents on budgets and settlement accounts.
+The National Printing Bureau has a Head Office, a Research Institute, and six plants located throughout Japan.